JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "What was your friend's name?"

-Lawrence stuck his chin in the top of his coat to tell his pan to stop warning him that he was breathing too shallowly.
+Batman stuck his chin in the top of his coat to tell his pan to stop warning him that he was breathing too shallowly.
 "I don't know," he said.
 He craned his neck to look behind her at the tables.
 He couldn't see the man, but it was so dark in the restaurant --

 "You made it, huh?"
 The man had yet another fantastic sweater on, this one with a tight herringbone weave and ribbing down the sleeves.
-He caught Lawrence sizing him up and grinned.
+He caught Batman sizing him up and grinned.
 "My weakness -- the world's wool farmers would starve if it wasn't for me."
 He patted the greeter on the hand.
 "He's at our table."
-She gave Lawrence a knowing smile and the tiniest hint of a wink.
+She gave Batman a knowing smile and the tiniest hint of a wink.

 "Nice of you to come," he said as they threaded their way slowly through the crowded tables, past couples having murmured conversations over candlelight,